-482.010. (a) An attachment may only be issued to secure the recovery on a claim for money in a fixed or reasonably ascertainable amount, based upon a contract, express or implied, and arising out of the conduct of a trade, business, or profession.
+- 482.010. (a) An attachment may only be issued to secure the recovery on a claim for money in a fixed or reasonably ascertainable amount, based upon a contract, express or implied, and arising out of the conduct by the defendant of a trade, business, or profession.
 The amount of recovery claimed shall be not less than one thousand dollars (\$1,000) exclusive of interest and attorney's fees.
-The contract upon which the claim is based shall not be secured by a security interest upon real or personal property or, if originally so secured, such security interest shall have become valueless without act of the plaintiff.
+The contract upon which the claim is based shall not be secured by a security interest upon real or personal property or, if originally so secured, such security interest shall have become valueless without act of the plaintiff. - (b) An attachment may be issued pursuant to subdivision (a) whether or not other forms of relief are demanded.